data-apis/array-api/spec/draft/purpose_and_scope.md

    _Rationale: execution is the domain of implementations.
-Attempting to specify execution behavior in a standard is likely to require much more fine-grained coordination between developers of implementations, and hence is likely to become an obstable to adoption._
+Attempting to specify execution behavior in a standard is likely to require much more fine-grained coordination between developers of implementations, and hence is likely to become an obstacle to adoption._

 3. Non-Python API standardization (e.g., Cython or NumPy C APIs)